-OFFICE OF THE GOVERNOR — News Release — Gov. Ige receives Judicial Selection Commission nominees for Intermediate Court of AppealsPosted on Sep 5, 2018 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR — News Release — Gov. Ige receives Judicial Selection Commission nominees for Intermediate Court of AppealsPosted on Sep 5, 2018 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – The Judicial Selection Commission has submitted the names of six nominees for the judicial vacancy in the Intermediate Court of Appeals, State of Hawai‘i.
 The position has been vacant since Associate Judge Lisa M. Ginoza was elevated to the position of Chief Judge of the Intermediate Court of Appeals in April 2018.